robo1340/u-boot-stm32mp/doc/board/st/stm32mp1.rst

 This is a quick instruction for setup STMicroelectronics STM32MP1xx boards.

-Further information can be found in STMicroelectronics STM32 WIKI_.
+Futher information can be found in STMicrolectronics STM32 WIKI_.

 Supported devices
 -----------------